thgossler/azdo-wi-creator/README.md

 ### Multi-Project Support

-**New feature**: You can now create work items across multiple projects in a single spec file!
+You can create work items across multiple projects in a single spec file!

 Each work item can specify its own `project` field: